mechawrench/wificom-lib/README.md

 This library enables an RP2040+WiFi device using dmcomm-python (CircuitPython 8.x) to connect to https://wificom.dev to enable DigiRom reading and writing via HTTP API calls and MQTT for device interactions.

-## Credits

-This project was enabled by the great work, help, input and code additions from BladeSabre.
-Find the repo this one is built on top of at https://github.com/dmcomm/dmcomm-python.

-Credits to the other great developers on the WiFiCom Discord.

 ## RP2040 Board Support

 ### Supported Boards